Skip to Content

 Step 1: Add Your Domain

-2. Enter your subdomain (e.g., go.yourbrand.com) — you can paste a full URL like https://go.yourbrand.com and Codelloy will strip the protocol for you
+2. Enter your subdomain (e.g., go.yourbrand.com); you can paste a full URL like https://go.yourbrand.com and Codelloy will strip the protocol for you

-3. Click Add Subdomain
+3. Click Add domain

 Step 2: Configure DNS